 SNMP (Simple Network Management Protocol) is a standard network management protocol, widely used on TCP/IP networks.
-It facilitates device management using NMS (Network Management System) applications.
-With SNMP, network managers can view or modify the information of network devices, and timely troubleshoot according to notifications sent by those devices.
+It facilitates device management using NMS (Network Management System) software.
+With SNMP, network managers can view or modify network device information, and troubleshoot according to notifications sent by those devices in a timely manner.

 As the following figure shows, the SNMP system consists of an SNMP manager, an SNMP agent, and a MIB (Management Information Base).

-The SNMP manager is a host that runs NMS applications.
-The agent and MIB reside on the managed device, such as the switch, router, host or printer.
-By configuring SNMP on the switch, you define the relationship between the manager and the agent.
+The SNMP manager can be part of an NMS such as tpNMS.
+The agent and MIB reside on the managed device such as the switch, router, host or printer.
+To configure SNMP on the switch, you define the relationship between the manager and the agent.